akainu11/Pokedex/README.md

-# Pokedex that displays normal and shiny versions as well as various stats
+# Pokedex that displays various stats